hawleyfarm/hawleyfarm.github.com/content/info/frequently-asked-questions.md

 ### 8. We have kids, do you have a cot, stair gate?

-We have cots, highchairs and stairgates, also a bed guard, but must be prearranged.
+We have cots, highchairs and stair gates, also a bed guard, but must be prearranged.
 Small playing field 1/2 mile towards village.

-### 9. Do you take our well trained dog(s)?
+### 9. Dogs can they come?
+Do you take our well behaved dog(s)?

-We take well trained dogs for each holiday let.
+We take well behaved dogs for each holiday let.
 There is a charge of £30 per stay per dog.
 We have rules that you must stick to; dogs not left unattended, not allowed on beds or furniture, must be on a lead when walking on footpaths in the fields.
+Always pick up after your dog.
 We do not have an enclosed garden.
 We do have great walks that would suit your dog.
+We welcome your canine family friend.

 ### 10. We like walking, tell us where.